EannaFennell/CellMAPS/README.md

 Back in the Execution environment, save the current workflow.
 In the model validation on the bottom left, all checks must be passed.
 Otherwise, there is an error in the flow logic (i.e. steps are not in sequential order).
 Next, select "Generate code from a Graphmodel" which looks like the below.

-This will result in a URL being printed in the bottom window under "CdB Submitted Workflow Executions".
-If this window isn't there, go to "Window -> Show View -> Other" and select "CdB Submitted Workflow Executions".
+This will result in a URL being printed in the bottom window under ```CdB Submitted Workflow Executions```.
+If this window isn't there, go to ```Window -> Show View -> Other``` and select ```CdB Submitted Workflow Executions```.

 ### Tracking progress of the workflow

-To track the progress of the analysis workflow select the new URL in "CdB Submitted Workflow Executions".
+To track the progress of the analysis workflow select the new URL in ```CdB Submitted Workflow Executions```.
 The link will take you back to the CellMAPS interface where each step of the process will be detailed and in some cases require user input.

 ### Expected output